Because Your Data, Is Your Data.

 Secure cryptographic key management

-- Dedicated application and database servers and dedicated storage per customer
+- Dedicated application servers and SQL databases with dedicated storage drives

 - Business transaction data (sales, contracts, service requests) is separate from application Customer Data